-- Unqualified class instance creation expressions begin with the keyword new. - An unqualified class instance creation expression may be used to create an instance of a class, regardless of whether the class is a top level (§7.6), member (§8.5, §9.5), local (§14.3), or anonymous class (§15.9.5). - Qualified class instance creation expressions begin with a Primary expression or an ExpressionName.
+- Unqualified class instance creation expressions begin with the keyword new.
+An unqualified class instance creation expression may be used to create an - An unqualified class instance creation expression may be used to create an instance of a class, regardless of whether the class is a top level (§7.6), member (§8.5, §9.5), local (§14.3), or anonymous class (§15.9.5). - Qualified class instance creation expressions begin with a Primary expression or an ExpressionName.